mrobith95/mr-mt5-arima/README.md

 ## __Disclaimer__
 ⚠️
-__The forecast generated from this project are for informational purposes only and should not be considered as financial advice.__
+__The forecasts generated from this project are for informational purposes only and should not be considered financial advice.__
 ⚠️

 ## Features